tymek-gryszkalis/ai-clearing-recr/README.md

     $ flask run
     ```
 ## Usage
-The API responds to requests specified in `task.txt` file.
+The API responds to requests specified in `task.txt` file. `tests.py` requires initialized database and the application running locally (if needed, change the `URL` constant).
+## Additional tools used
+- **SQLite Database viewer** - for assessing the database
+- **Postman** - for testing requests during development